-This report will provide qualitative appraisal of flood risk posed to site and potential impacts development will have on flood risk elsewhere.
-Production of Flood Risk Assessment Scoping Study Report including possible measures to reduce flood risk for submission to the Environment Agency for comment / approval, all in accordance with the National Planning Policy Framework and Technical Guidance (formally PPS25).
+This report will provide qualitative appraisal of flood risk posed to a site and potential impacts will have on flood risk elsewhere.
+It will involve the production of a Flood Risk Assessment Scoping Study Report including possible measures to reduce flood risk for submission to the Environment Agency for comment/approval, all in accordance with the National Planning Policy Framework and associated Planning Practice Guidance.

 Flood Risk Assessment Level 3 – Detailed Study:

-A level 3 Flood Risk Assessment would be undertaken if the Environment Agency required further quantitative analysis to assess flood risk issues relating to the proposed development site e.g. Catchment Analysis, Hydraulic calculations or Flood Modelling may be required (if flood levels are not already available).
+A level 3 Flood Risk Assessment would be undertaken if the Environment Agency Agency (or other relevant environmental body) require further quantitative analysis to assess flood risk issues relating to the proposed development site e.g. Catchment Analysis, Hydraulic calculations or Flood Modelling may be required (if flood levels are not already available).

 Production of a detailed Flood Risk Assessment may include catchment analysis, hydraulic calculations and modelling to quantify the potential flood risk to the site along with off-site flood risk impacts and determine appropriate flood risk mitigation measures.